laboon/ebook/text/13_why_test_software.md

 ## No Software Developer is Perfect

-Hands up if you've never written a piece of incorrect code before.
-If you don't have your hand up, then you should already see why you need to test your software.
-(If your hand _is_ up, then I can assume that you've never written any code before.)
+Hands up if you've ever written a piece of incorrect code before.
+If you have your hand up, then you should already see why you need to test your software.
+(If your hand is _not_ up, then I can only assume that you've never written any code before.)
 It's a good thing to remember that software development is one of the most intellectually complicated things that human beings do, stretching the very limits of what the human mind is capable of.
 Thinking in those terms, that off-by-one error you made retrieving an index doesn't seem like so much of a big deal.

 According to the National Institute of Standards and Technology, software defects cost the US economy almost $60 billion in 2002.[^nist2002]  That's approximately 0.6% of the country's gross domestic product.
 As more and more software is written, and our daily lives become more and more connected with software, this figure has probably increased dramatically by now.
 Even going with the low 2002 number, however, this means that software defects have caused problems worth the same as about one-third of all US agricultural output.